byllc/modern-css-examples/README.md

 Modern CSS Examples
 ===================

  Example CSS 3 tricks that are starting have adequate browser support.
+These should all work on the latest version of the major browsers.
+Most have worked for several generations of chrome or webkit based browser in general.

 Gradient
 --------